Shakugannotorch/knot_satellite_operators/README.md

     - which returns the $(m,n)$-parallel (also called $(m,n)$-cable) of a give knot.

-The variable ```framing``` controls the frame on the input knot diagram, in the way that it adds Reidemester I moves such that the writhe of the diagram is equal to the value of ```framing```.
+The variable ```framing``` controls the frame on the input knot diagram, in the way that Reidemester I moves are added until the writhe of the diagram is equal to the value of ```framing```.

-As an example, the following is the $(8,3)$-parallel of the $0$-framed trefoil drawn with the following code:
+As an example, the following is the $(8,3)$-parallel of the $0$-framed trefoil drawn with the following command:
 ````
 from parallel import *